denis-beurive/bouncy-castle-examples/app-pgp-sign/README.md

 First, we need to look at the signatures in order to find out the ID of the key used to produce them.

+    gpg --list-packets --verbose data/signature-master.pgp
+    gpg --list-packets --verbose data/signature-subkey.pgp
-    gpg --list-packets --verbose data/signature.pgp
+    gpg --list-packets --verbose data/detached-signature-master.pgp
-    gpg --list-packets --verbose data/detached-signature.pgp
+    gpg --list-packets --verbose data/detached-signature-subkey.pgp

-The ID of the key used to generate these signatures is `D09BA342BB8D5F37`.
+The ID of the key master key is `D09BA342BB8D5F37`.
+The ID of the sub key is `767118C95940A332`.

 This ID should appear in the generated key rings.
-It should be the ID of the master key.
 Check that this is the case:

     gpg --list-packets --verbose data/secret-keyring.pgp